Loose Canons: Stella Reid

 David Lynch (who could also be on this list, easily) wrote about ““Ideas [being] like fish.”
 He said “If you want to catch little fish, you can stay in the shallow water...but if you want to catch the big fish, you’ve got to go deeper.”
 Daniel is one of those rare people with whom I can go deeper.
 We have lost people together, we have grown together, and we have shared little quiet pains and found enough strength to laugh at them.
 Daniel would probably hate me saying it, but he is a nurturer.
 When I feel small and vulnerable about an idea, I take it to him to watch him feed it and water it and leave feeling stronger.
 He has a vibrant way of viewing the world that helps you see more colour.
 I always want my work to affect people the way he affects me.
 Which, in a way, makes him a great work of art.

-The Basement Tapes runs at BATS Theatre, Tuesday 30 May to Saturday 3 June
+The Basement Tapes is on at Basement Theatre, Tuesday 27 March to Saturday 31 March

 You can find tickets and more information here